PortelliA/TidyBYTE-Cafe---SQL---Tableau/README.md

 ## Challenges & Recommendations

 **Issues:**
-- Saturdays show slower sales compared to other days of the week, despite operating at a 1.5x rate, impacting overall revenue.
+- Saturdays show slower sales compared to other days of the week, operating at a 1.5x pay rate for the casual and part-time staff.
+Impacting overall revenue.

 **Potential Solutions for Enhancing Saturday Sales:**
 1. **Promotional Campaigns**: Special discounts, deals, or loyalty rewards exclusive to Saturdays.
-2. **Marketing Initiatives**: Social media and email marketing for Saturday-specific offers and events.
+2. **Marketing Initiatives**: Set up social media and email marketing, where Saturday-specific offers and events could be shared.
-3. **Menu Innovations**: The high-profit margins of the syrups indicate a lucrative opportunity.
+3. **Menu Revamp**: With such a high profit margin coming from Syrups.
 Consider adding additional items that incorporate the syrups.
 These potential recipes could be trialed exclusively on Saturdays, being a slower day.
 With a bit of advertisement, this could be a way to determine if the new items have a positive impact while not affecting the main trade.

 ## Conclusion

 Thursdays and mid-mornings experience high sales volume, whereas Saturdays represent an opportunity for growth.
-Implementing targeted strategies can boost Saturday revenue, ensuring a more balanced and profitable weekly performance.
-Additionally, almond and oat milk coffee varieties contribute significantly to sales, while specialty sandwiches and high-margin syrup add-ons drive substantial revenue and profit.
+Targeting future strategies to boost Saturday revenue, ensuring a more balanced and profitable weekly performance.
+Additionally, almond and oat milk coffee varieties contribute significantly to sales, while specialty sandwiches and high-margin syrup add-ons drive high revenue and profit.

 ## Tableau Story